 Morrisons is accused of paying its distribution centre employees more than its store workers.
 But legal experts believe both in-store and warehouse staff do jobs of equal value and should receive equal pay.

 Lawyers are helping affected employees claim compensation for the pay they have not received.
 If the legal action is successful, Morrisons could owe these workers thousands of pounds each in backpay.
-Your payout could increase for every hour worked from the day you join until the case concludes.
-Sign up now to ensure the maximum payout possible.

 At a glance